AdobeDocs/uxp-photoshop/src/pages/ps_reference/classes/guides.md

 ▪ [index: *number*]: [*Guide*](/ps_reference/classes/guide/)

-Used to access the guides in the collection
+Used to access the guides in the collection.

 Access this collection through [Document.guides](/ps_reference/classes/document/#guides) property.
 For example, following adds a new guide to the collection: